LAWSA07/Assignment-Plagarism-Detection/README.md

 ## Additional Configuration

-1. Update the API domain in `client/vercel.json`
+1. Update the API domain in `client/vercel.json` to point to the Render URL: `https://assignment-plagarism-detection.onrender.com/api`
-2. Update the frontend domain in `flask-server/app.py`
+2. Update the frontend domain in `flask-server/app.py` once you have your Vercel domain

 ## Post-Deployment Verification